How to Find the Best Group Travel Tours Image

 Budget

 Many people get put off by the amount of money tours cost and may be tempted to book the smaller, cheaper tour options.
-However, going on a large multi-day tour could save you money overall and that old adage can certainly ring true – you get what you pay for.
-A cheaper trip may not include a lot in terms of sights or activities – and your mode of transport and accommodation will be reflected in the price!
-Ultimately we recommend reading the small print to ensure you understand what exactly is included, in the price, as some tours are not all-inclusive.
+However, going on a large multi-day tour could save you money overall.
+A cheaper trip may not include a lot in terms of sights or activities and your mode of transport and accommodation will be reflected in the price!
+Read the small print to ensure you understand what exactly is and isn’t included in the price.

 When it comes to included accommodation, check whether you are getting the right level of comfort that you would want if you were travelling independently.
-You wouldn’t want to join a tour group that checks you into a hostel if you’re accustomed to higher end hotels, so ensure the accommodation included matches your expectations!
+Ensure the accommodation included matches your expectations!

-Finally, you could save some dollars by not booking pre-and-post-trip accommodation through your tour company.
+You can also save money by not booking pre-and-post-trip accommodation through your tour company.
 It’s generally always cheaper to book additional accommodation directly with a hotel or through a booking site.
 The same goes for airport transfers.

 Tour Group Sizes

 Tour sizes can vary massively.
-Some can have up to 50 people, while others can be no more than 9 and will offer a more intimate experience – decide which scenario you’re likely to be more comfortable with and be open-minded, a larger tour will have the benefit of meeting lots of new faces.
-So equally make sure you’re choosing a tour that caters for likeminded people in a similar age range to yourself so you’re amongst peers.
+Some can have up to 50 people, while others can be no more than 9, offering a more intimate experience.
+Decide which scenario you’re likely to be more comfortable with, and be open-minded, a larger tour will have the benefit of meeting lots of new faces.
+Make sure to choose a tour that caters for likeminded people in a similar age range so you’re amongst peers.

-Certain companies like TopDeck and Contiki cater for large groups of young adults and often have a party-vibe about them.
-Other tour companies provide a more relaxed pace that is more suitable for seniors, such as SeniorTours.
+Certain companies cater for large groups of young adults and often have a party-vibe about them.
+Other tour companies provide a more relaxed pace that is more suitable for seniors.

 Activities

 Just as importantly as the above, check out the tour activities and itinerary.
-If you are looking for a slow-paced holiday where you can explore the local culture in depth, then it’s probably not a good idea to go on a 7 day whistle-stop tour.
-Choose a tour that lets you have the kind of holiday that you and your travel companions are looking for, e.g. some tour companies provide a more relaxed pace that is more suitable for seniors, such as SeniorTours.
+Choose a tour that lets you have the kind of holiday that you and your travel companions are looking for.
+For example some tour companies provide a more relaxed pace that is more suitable for seniors.
+Many of the larger travel companies offer a variety of tours to suit almost every kind of traveller.
+However, there are some smaller companies that are experts in creating holidays based around their specialty.

 We hope this article helps you decide what you’d like from a tour holiday.
-And don’t forget, if you’ve booked a tour, consider buying your travel insurance as soon as you start paying deposits on it so you can have cover in place for unexpected cancellation related events.
+Remember, if you’ve booked a tour, consider buying your travel insurance as soon as you start paying deposits on it so you can have cover in place for unexpected cancellation related events.
 Go online or call us on 1300 1300 50 to get a quote today.*

-Insurance and Membership Services Limited ABN 59 057 159 743, AR No 246235 trading as COTA Insurance, is an authorised representative of nib Travel Services Pty Limited ABN 81 115 932 173, AFS Licence No. 308461 and only provides general advice which means you should consider if it is suitable for your needs.
-Before deciding to purchase the product, please read the Product Disclosure Statement available at https://cota.we.com.au/.
-This insurance is underwritten by XL Insurance company SE, Australia branch (ABN 36 083 570 441).
+Insurance and Membership Services Limited ABN 59 057 159 743, AR 246235 trading as COTA Travel Insurance is an authorised representative of nib Travel Services (Australia) Pty Ltd, ABN 81 115 932 173, AFS Licence No 308461 and act as nib’s agent and not as your agent.
+This is general advice only.
+Before you buy, you should consider your needs, the Product Disclosure Statement (PDS), Financial Services Guide (FSG) and Target Market Determination (TMD) available from us.
+This insurance is underwritten by Pacific International Insurance Pty Ltd, ABN 83 169 311 193.

 Close